ComNets-Bremen/easyCCS/README.md

 - Be exchangeable: Share the content with collogues, friends, the community or anybody else.
 Therefore, the keywords and descriptions should be uniquely understandable.
-- Show an manage dependencies: Show what a user should know before starting with the new content.
+- Show and manage dependencies: Show what a user should know before starting with the new content.
 - ...